shobhit-shukla/auto_seed/README.md

 # AutoSeed

-AutoSeed is a Ruby on Rails gem that uses schema comments in the model to automatically generate seed files by running a rake task.
+AutoSeed is a Ruby on Rails gem that uses schema in the model to automatically generate seed files by running a rake task.

 ## Features